syncfusion-content/wpf-docs/wpf/Maps/ShapeType.md

 ### MapPolygon

-You can add polygon shape on map using `MapPolygon` class and provide Geo points collection to `Points`.
-Polygon shape type defines a group of land, water bodies, and other features with a spatial extent.
+You can add polygon shape on map using `MapPolygon` class and provide geo points collection to `Points` property.
+Polygon shape type is used to defines a group of land, water bodies, and other features with a spatial extent.

 {% tabs %}
 {% highlight xaml %}